 - filing an employment based visa petition, and

 - filing an adjustment of status application (“green card” application).

-law provides for five preference based employment categories:
+The US immigration law provides for five preference based employment categories:

 - Immigrants with extraordinary ability in business, arts or sciences